zootalures/fn/docs/hot-functions.md

 # Hot functions

-Oracle Functions is built on top of container technologies, for each incoming workload, it spins a new container, feed it with the payload and sends the answer back to the caller.
+Fn is built on top of container technologies, for each incoming workload, it spins a new container, feed it with the payload and sends the answer back to the caller.
 You can expect an average start time of 300ms per container.
 You may refer to [this blog](https://medium.com/travis-on-docker/the-overhead-of-docker-run-f2f06d47c9f3#.96tj75ugb) post to understand the details better.